sqarp-retail/sqarp-docs/docs/data-editing/product_packages.md

 :::
 For the products included in the template, the package information will be changed to what is represented in the template upon upload.
 :::note
-All columns in the template are mandatory upon upload.
+All columns in the template are mandatory and should not be deleted when uploading."
 :::